-Millions face monster storm moving up the East Coast
+11 dead from cold as East Coast braces for winter 'bomb cyclone'

 "My newest daughter started to cry saying that their pool was gone!"
 Alex Vieira told CNN.

+Authorities are urging people to stay indoors as millions face below- and near-freezing temperatures Wednesday.

-So far, New York City has not gotten above freezing since Christmas Day and parts of Niagara Falls started to freeze Tuesday.
-And the weather is going to be even more miserable in the next days.
+New York City has not gotten above freezing since Christmas Day.

-Wednesday into Thursday, CNN forecasters believe that "bombogenesis" will occur off the East Coast.
-This is a popular meteorological term that describes an area of low pressure in the mid-latitudes that drops more than 24 millibars, which are metric units of pressure, in 24 hours -- creating what has been called on social media as "bomb cyclone."

-When bombogenesis happens, the low-pressure systems can create hurricane-force winds.
-Even though they are not technically hurricanes, many will call this a "winter hurricane."

-Most of the forecast models keep this low-pressure system offshore enough that the most substantial snow and strongest winds will remain out at sea, with the exception of New England, where 6-12 inches of snow could fall on Thursday, with winds gusting at 40 to 60 miles per hour.

-The bombogenesis will help usher in another round of blustery single-digit temperatures to the northeast, dipping some temperatures.
+And the weather is going to be even more miserable in the next few days.
+The bombogenesis will help usher in another round of blustery single-digit temperatures to the Northeast.

 UK hit by cyclone, Canada is below zero

-Hurricane force winds of Storm Eleanor are battering the western shores of the United Kingdom and Ireland.
+Hurricane-force winds from Storm Eleanor are battering the western shores of the United Kingdom and Ireland.
 The UK's weather service, the Met Office, says the storm is expected to bring gusts of up to 90 mph to parts of the UK on Wednesday.

-Homes and businesses were damaged by flooding and 55,000 customers lost electricity, ESB Networks, the main power utility in Ireland said in a statement.
+Homes and businesses were damaged by flooding and 55,000 customers lost electricity, said ESB Networks, the main power utility in Ireland.

-Canada is also getting the brutal cold air.
-Temperatures and wind chills have been well below zero as well as warnings in Nova Scotia and New Brunswick for snow and wind due to the Nor'easter that is moving up the US East Coast.
+Canada is also getting blasted by numbingly cold air.
+Temperatures and wind chills have been well below zero.

-The frigid temperature at the Calgary Zoo in Canada was too brutal for king penguins, a subantarctic species that usually strut their stuff outside this time of the year.
+The frigid temperature at the Calgary Zoo in Canada was too brutal for even the king penguins, a subantarctic species that usually strut their stuff outside this time of the year.

 Zoo employees brought the penguins inside Monday when the temperature dropped to minus 13 degrees Fahrenheit (minus 25 degrees Celsius), according to Dr. Malu Celli, Calgary Zoo's curator.